imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 ## 5. Configure audio devices

-Find your sound device names and update the linux-voice-assistant/service/linux-voice-assistant.service file to match sound card details:
+You shouldn't have to change anything if you are using the driver provided in this repo.
+If you are using something else, find your sound device names and update the linux-voice-assistant/service/linux-voice-assistant.service file to match sound card details:
 ```bash
 arecord -l
 aplay -l